Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ### Phantom Warrior

 A [[5.
-Mechanics/Bestiary/Undead/Phantom Warrior (COS).md|phantom warrior]] is the spectral remnant of a willful soldier or knight who perished on the battlefield or died performing its sworn duty.
+Mechanics/Bestiary/Undead/Phantom Warrior.md|phantom warrior]] is the spectral remnant of a willful soldier or knight who perished on the battlefield or died performing its sworn duty.
 It appears like a translucent version of its living self.

 #### Task Driven